 Welcome to Asmildkloster Academy of Agricultural Business.

 Asmildkloster Academy of Agricultural Business, is founded 30. oct.
-1908 and located in Viborg in central Jutland – In 2018 Asmildkloster is graduating 100 skilled farmers, and 425 students are on their way.
+1908 and located in Viborg in central Jutland – Today Asmildkloster yearly is graduating 100 skilled farmers, and 425 students are on their way.
 Today a modern international college for further agricultural education, supported by the Danish ministry of education, with proud traditions and a historical atmosphere.

 The skilled farmer, equal to other vocational educations proves professional workmanship within the branch.
 He/she can manage a diverse farm operation and all aspects of production management, like optimizing resources feeding plans, gross margins and technology in and on farm.